luciferchase/luciferchase.github.io/_pages/about.md

 ## Developers:
 This project is created by **Udit Pati** and **Robin Vats** as part of their 12th CS project 2020 - 2021, under the able and very helpful guidance of PGT Mr. ML Meena Sir, Kendriya Vidyalaya No. 2 Delhi Cantt.
 All codes in this file is completely written by Udit Pati and Robin Vats only.
-All images and icons are used under CC license
+All images and icons are used under CC license.

 ## Screenshots
 - **Main Window**